jansindl3r/Glyphs-Scripts/README.md

 - *Check Glyphs Width Against a Glyph:* Usecase: Check if all tabular numbers (`*.\.tf.*`) have the same width as zero.tf.
 - *Clear Backgrounds with Empty Components*
 - *Copy masters to Background*
+- *Copy Metrics from Master*
 - *Glyphs with Transformed Components*
 - *Remove empty paths from selected glyphs:* Sometimes paths have 0 nodes
 - *Save Stroked Shapes to a Layer:* Saves the stroked shapes to a new layer with the suffix `.stroke-source`.
 If this layer already exists, it will be used to generate the master layer.
 - *Tab with Glyphs that have an Overlap:* Finds glyphs glyphs in given layer that have an overlap.
+- *Tab with Not Matching Width Masters*